jpodwys/prefetch/README.md

 * No external dependencies
 * Prefetch links based on hover, mousedown, or touchstart
 * Programmatic background asset prefetching
+* Customizable
-* Customization: disable an interaction and set a prefetch delay for hover events
+  * disable an interaction and set a prefetch delay for hover events
+  * [pass a custom callback](#using-the-callback-config-property) to override the default link injection behavior
 * Automatically works with dynamically added links
 * Identify any number of containers and add more after initialization
 * Identify links to never prefetch ([by attribute or href](#how-do-i-blacklist-a-link)) even if they're within a prefetchable container